 Alert the press.
 Small business media loves a success story.
 If you’ve grown your brand from a single location to several or are making the leap from regional to national, send out a press release and contact media.
 Someone will want to tell your story!

 - Establish GMB pages.
-Start your local SEO campaigns by establishing Google MyBusiness pages for each new location you open.
+Start your local SEO plan by establishing Google MyBusiness pages for each new location you open.
 This becomes essential as you develop nationally, to ensure local searchers find the nearest location to them.

 - Segment marketing.
 More locations means more email marketing lists.
 You can’t send specials to a customer in Toledo, OH if they’re only valid at your Tulsa, OK location!
 Keep email marketing lists segmented and clean for a unified marketing approach.